Coherent Phonon Pairs and Rotational Symmetry Breaking of Charge Density Wave Order in the Kagome Superconductor CsV$_3$Sb$_5$

-There is also a recent Raman measurement reporting two close modes near 1.3 THz\cite{jin2024pi} but only above $\sim$ 65 K. The temperature-dependent evolution of the intensities of these two modes indicated a spectral transformation between them and the higher frequency mode became weaker above $\sim$ 65 K. This is different from our TR-reflectivity results where the two close modes near 1.3 THz are always present from T$_{\text{CDW}}$ down to 5 K, and our measured intensity of the higher frequency mode keeps increasing from 5 K to 80 K.
+There is also a recent Raman measurement reporting two close modes near 1.3 THz\cite{jin2024pi} but only above $\sim$ 65 K. The temperature-dependent evolution of the intensities of these two modes indicated a spectral transformation between them and the higher frequency mode became weaker above $\sim$ 65 K. This is different from our TR-reflectivity results where the two close modes near 1.3 THz are always present from T$_{\text{CDW}}$ down to 5 K, and our measured intensity of the higher frequency mode keeps increasing from 5 K to 80 K. We also note that an alternative interpretation based on calculation analysis has been proposed in \cite{alkorta2025symmetry}, showing a 2 $\times$ 2 $\times$ 4 ISD-stacking phase coexisting with MLL provides a 1.4 THz mode which can combine with the 1.21 THz $A_g$ mode in MLL to explain the observed dual 1.3 THz modes.